-- rotate the emergency pushbutton, found on the hatch of the assembly keyboard, in the same direction as the arrows - check the state of the blue warning light signal (if present) on the electrical control panel onboard the machine and verify if: - 1. the warning light gives a brief impulse when lit and then goes off.
-The electrical connection has been carried out correctly - 2. the warning light remains continuously lit.
-The electrical connection has not been carried out correctly, the power supply phase sequence is incorrect or a failure has resulted in one or more phases.
-With a tester, check that there is power supply on each phase present, if they are present correct their phasing.
+- rotate the emergency pushbutton, found on the hatch of the onboard control panel, in the same direction as the arrows - check the state of the blue SINGLE PHASE MODE light signal (if present) on the electrical control panel onboard the machine and verify if: - 1. the warning light will be off if connected to three phase power in the correct rotation.
+The electrical connection has been carried out correctly. - the warning light remains continuously lit if connected to single phase power.
+If connected to three phase power the electrical connection has not been carried out correctly, the power supply phase sequence is incorrect, or a failure has resulted in the loss of one or more phases.